ian-kimura/ian-kimura.github.io/projects/study-ext-project.md

 My overall consensus is that this experience working on this project helped me learn as to what working with others on bigger projects can be like.
 It was very stressful and I wish we had more time and less errors, but I think that we were able to get the good idea of what we wanted out there.

 [Here](https://study-ext.xyz/#/) is a working link to our deployment of our page.
 You are able to sign up or log in using the default email: john@foo.com and password: changeme.
+[Here](https://study-ext.github.io/) is our github website shows the development of the site.